-The Registrar's Office can assist you with credit transcripts.
+The Office of the Registrar can assist you with credit transcripts.
 The College reserves the right to withhold transcripts of persons who have past due monetary obligations such as tuition, fees or materials.
 All holds must be cleared before a transcript is released.
 Transcripts are generally processed within four business days.

 Continuing Education transcripts can be obtained through the Continuing Education Office.

 An unofficial transcript is available anytime online at MyHarper Student Portal.
 Harper College does not fax transcripts.

 There is a $5 fee for each official transcript order.
 Additional fees may be charged based on method of delivery.
 A valid major credit card is required.

 If you know your Harper I.D. and password, order through MyHarper Student Portal and click on the MyRegistration tab.

 If you don't remember your Harper I.D. and password, CLICK HERE to continue with the ordering process.